-After rising markedly during the 1980s and 1990s, income inequality has been relatively stable since 2000.
+After rising markedly during the 1980s and 1990s, income inequality has been relatively stable since 2000 and declined a bit after 2008.

-Since the end of the resource boom in 2014, the labor market has been undergoing substantial labor reallocation due to job losses and unemployment in resource rich regions.
+The end of the resource boom in 2014 required substantial labor reallocation due to job losses and unemployment in resource rich regions.

-Real earnings gains have been very unevenly shared, with especially large increases at the top of the income distribution.
+Real earnings gains were very unevenly shared in the 1980s, 1990s, and early 2000s, with especially large gains at the top of the wage distribution.

-The labor market became increasingly polarized in terms of “good” (high-skill and high-paid) and “bad” jobs between 1970 and 2000, though it has since stabilized.
+The labor market became polarized in terms of “good” (high-skill and high-paid) and “bad” jobs between 1970 and 2000, but has since stabilized.

 Author's main message

-Canada’s labor market has performed well since 2000, and avoided the worst effects of the 2008 financial crisis.
-Since 2000, real earnings have grown rapidly and income inequality has remained relatively stable.
-Despite these positive outcomes, earnings gains at the top 10% of the distribution substantially exceeded those among the bottom 90%.
-The resource boom and the accompanying high value of the Canadian dollar also brought about substantial reallocation of labor and other resources.
-Looking ahead, it will be interesting to see whether “inclusive growth”—economic growth combined with gains that are widely shared—can be achieved.
+The labor market performance has been good (but not excellent) since 2000, and Canada avoided the worst effects of the 2008 financial crisis.
+Since 2000, real earnings have grown at a modest pace and income inequality has remained relatively stable.
+Despite these positive outcomes, the share of earnings received by the top 1% and 10% substantially exceeds levels experienced earlier in the post-war period.
+The resource boom and the accompanying high value of the Canadian dollar brought about substantial reallocation of labor and other resources into resource-rich regions, which reversed post-boom.
+Covid-19 resulted in an unprecedented decline in employment and huge increases in unemployment and non-participation.
+Despite this, by December 2021 most labor market measures had returned to pre-pandemic levels.
+Looking ahead, a central challenge will be achieving “inclusive growth.”

 Knowing the facts about a labor market is crucial for understanding labor market policy and for having a relevant background for discussing labor markets worldwide.
 Equally important is knowing which aspects of a country's labor market are performing well and which ones are doing poorly.
 This article provides these facts and background for Canada, a small open economy that relies heavily on international trade and which has a large resource sector.